-Elocta is approved for the treatment of haemophilia A in the European Union, Switzerland, Iceland, Liechtenstein, Norway and Kuwait, marketed by Sobi.
+Elocta is approved and marketed by for the treatment of haemophilia A in the European Union, Switzerland, Iceland, Liechtenstein, Norway and Kuwait.
 It is approved and marketed as ELOCTATE® by Bioverativ in the United States, Japan and Canada.
 It is also approved in Australia, New Zealand, Brazil and other countries, and Bioverativ has marketing rights in these regions.